Short answer

 Medical note

 This page is educational and does not replace medical care.
-Seek urgent medical advice for severe vomiting or dehydration, chest pain, confusion, fainting, seizure, severe sedation, slowed breathing, suicidal thinking, pregnancy, or use with alcohol, benzodiazepines, opioids, gabapentin, pregabalin, or other sedatives.
+Seek urgent medical advice for severe vomiting or dehydration, chest pain, confusion, fainting, seizure, severe sedation, slowed or difficult breathing, suicidal thinking, pregnancy, or use with alcohol, benzodiazepines, opioids, gabapentin, pregabalin, or other sedatives.